 Protein foods can benefit from gravies, sauces, broths, and other high moisture content items.

-- Greek Yogurt: Greek yogurt is thick and creamy, providing a good amount of protein.
-It can be flavored with fruits or honey for added taste.
+- Greek Yogurt: Thick and creamy, Greek yogurt is higher in protein than regular yogurt and can be flavored with soft fruits or honey.

 Soft Dairy Products

 Dairy products are a great way to increase the amount of protein and calories into various dishes.
 Most are by nature very soft in texture, which makes them a great addition to a soft texture diet.

 - Whole Milk: A rich source of calcium, vitamin D, and protein, whole milk is a staple in many diets.

 - Skim Milk: Lower in fat than whole milk, but still rich in protein and calcium, and fortified with vitamin D.

 - Yogurt: Offers probiotics for gut health, along with calcium and protein.
 Greek yogurt provides a thicker, higher-protein option.

 - Cottage Cheese: High in protein and calcium, cottage cheese is versatile and can be used in both sweet and savory dishes.

 - Sour Cream: Used as a topping or ingredient in recipes, sour cream adds a tangy flavor and creamy texture.